 Early last Monday, concentrated wagers triggered a week of speculation.
 Markets now face fundamental questions about transparency in the age of geopolitical betting.

-The Big Picture Event wagering has exploded since 2024.
+Event wagering has exploded since 2024.
 What began as niche prediction markets has become a multi-billion dollar sector.
 Institutional investors now allocate capital to these instruments, seeking hedges against geopolitical volatility.

 Last week exposed the risks.
 A burst of concentrated trades on potential U.S. action in Iran preceded actual political movements.
 This sparked immediate suspicion that insiders were leveraging their advantage.